Close

 Territory Energy Link

-It is called Territory Energy Link and was formerly known as the Tennant Creek to Darwin Infrastructure Corridor.
+Territory Energy Link was formerly known as the Tennant Creek to Darwin Infrastructure Corridor.
+It has evolved into a multi-user, multi-asset corridor designed to enable a range of future infrastructure projects, rather than a single pipeline.

 Territory Energy Link preliminary alignment map